claudiodgl/ClinicalPath/README.md

 * The time information represents when each test was performed, and is colored with the patient clinical history.
 * The test results uses colors and symbols to represent the variation of results.
+* Notice that we have a set of Red Series Hemogram tests, in each values varies from the reference value along time.
+* For instance, we can see an increase of the value for the test RDW, achieving very high values in the last days.